hardik5555/portfolio-3.0/README.md

 Interactive Elements: Dynamic and engaging user experience with smooth animations.
 Customizable: Easily update sections and content as my skills and projects grow.
 Feel free to explore, fork, or clone this repository, and let me know if you have any feedback.
+I will also be uploading the source code required to build a similar website like this.

+Note: This project is totally built using the latest version of Git do make sure to install git in your windows/mac to make this code work

 Below are some preview images showcasing the design, responsiveness, and interactive elements of the site.